With help from this post, you could start earning money from your photography today if everything goes to plan.

 I appreciate that this isn’t up everyone’s street but it is a way to make money today.
 You’ll also no doubt get to meet some celebrities along the way.

 10 – Competitions

-I think that this is one that most people seem to forget about, probably because they think that they’re not good enough.
+This is one that most people seem to forget about, probably because they think that they’re not good enough.
 I assure you, you are.

-I went round one of my model’s house and up on the wall was a pretty terrible photo of her when she was younger.
+I went round one of my models’ house and up on the wall was a pretty terrible photo of her when she was younger.
 It looked like a friend had taken it in a playground.
 It turns out that some photographer won $2500 for it in Canada.

 My jaw dropped.
 I couldn’t take my eyes off the thing, it was just so… average.